 Pairings | Crispy duck pancakes

 The common factor is that duck is a fatty meat that tends to need a wine with some sharpness and acidity to cut through and some ripe fruit to contrast with the rich flesh (duck is often cooked with fruit).
-Here are some suggestions:
+Here are the types of wine I think go with duck best.

-Whether it’s a fine old burgundy or an exuberant full-bodied pinot from California, Chile, Oregon or the Central Otago region of New Zealand pinot is almost always going to make people happy.
+Whether it’s a fine old burgundy or an exuberant full-bodied pinot from California, Chile, Oregon or the Central Otago region of New Zealand, Pinot Noir is almost always going to make people happy.
 (See this pairing for example.)
-If you’re roasting a wild duck or serving it plainly cooked you might want to go for a more delicate red burgundy*, if you’re serving super-rare duck breasts or duck that has some kind of Asian spicing a sweeter, riper style might work better.
+If you’re roasting a wild duck or serving it plainly cooked you might want to go for a more delicate red burgundy*.
+If you’re serving super-rare duck breasts or duck that has some kind of Asian spicing (e.g. Peking duck), a sweeter, riper style might work better.
 Whatever.
 Think Pinot.

 Having made the point about acidity, I have to admit that Merlot, which often lacks it, goes rather well with duck, especially in Chinese-style pancakes with hoisin sauce.
 A Pomerol would be heaven.